 Apple’s MacBook lineup may not look a lot different on the outside, but inside it’s all change.
-The MacBook Pro M1 features the company’s new silicon architecture that makes it a more powerful laptop, while also maintaining the portability of the MacBook range.
+The MacBook Pro 13-inch features the company’s new silicon architecture that makes it a more powerful laptop, while also maintaining the portability of the MacBook range.

 While the classic design of the MacBook Pro may feel a little dated, the performance gains offered by the M1 chip help apps and macOS run at lightning speed, while also extending the laptop’s battery considerably.